Ben-Kantor/bookmark/content/Build.md

 ## Font Subsetting

 FiraCode Nerd Font is fetched from CDN and subset using characters from `assets/charList.txt`.
-The font is converted to WOFF2 format, including only needed glyphs to reduce file size.
+The font is subsetted, including only needed glyphs to reduce file size.

 ## CSS Processing

-All CSS files from `./client/styles` are loaded and concatenated into a single stylesheet with newline separators.
+All CSS files from `./client/styles` are loaded and concatenated into a single stylesheet.

 ## HTML Template Assembly

 The *client.html* template is loaded and assets are injected via placeholder replacement:

-- `$PLACEHOLDER-HEAD`: Meta tags, PhotoSwipe stylesheet link, combined CSS in a `<style>` tag, and serialized config in a `<script>` tag
+- `$PLACEHOLDER-HEAD`: Meta tags, combined CSS in a `<style>` tag.
-- `$PLACEHOLDERJS`: Transpiled JavaScript bundle in a `<script>` tag
+- `$PLACEHOLDER-JS`: Transpiled JavaScript bundle in a `<script>` tag
-- `$PLACEHOLDER-TITLE`: Configured site title
+- `$PLACEHOLDER-TITLE`: Configured site title, will be immediatly replaced by client-side code.
 - `$PLACEHOLDER-EXPLORER`: Pre-built explorer HTML from vault map and icon mappings

-If minification is enabled, [html-minifier-terser](https://github.com/terser/html-minifier-terser) processes the complete HTML to collapse whitespace and remove comments.
+If minification is enabled, [html-minifier-terser](https://github.com/terser/html-minifier-terser) processes the complete HTML add included CSS to collapse whitespace and remove comments.

-## Concurrent Processing

-Tasks run in parallel using Promises: bundling, font processing, CSS/HTML/icon loading.
-Final assembly waits for required dependencies.

 ## Result

-Exports `htmlTemplate` (self-contained HTML string) and `nerdFont` (subsetted font buffer).
-The template can be customized with page-specific content before delivery.
+Exports `htmlTemplate` (self-contained HTML template string) and `nerdFont` (subsetted font buffer).